RayWang0328/Colby-Trash-App/README.md

 ### 0. CPU or GPU
 It is advisable to run this program on your local machine only if you have a GPU that is CUDA compatible.
 The reason for this is because the models used in this app are pretty heavy, computationally.

-If you do have a CUDA compatible GPU, mnake sure its activated by running this after installing everything below:
+If you do have a CUDA compatible GPU, make sure its activated by running this after installing everything below:
 ```python
 >>> python
 >>> import torch